catalogfi/garden.js/Development.md

 yarn link:all /path/to/your/project
 ```

+**Note**: If no target project path is provided, the script will default to `../garden-kiosk` relative to the current directory.

 #### Development
 - Make changes in garden.js source files
 - Changes immediately reflect in your project